Video Game / Mega Man IV

 - Boss Rush: For the first time in the Game Boy sub-series, you have to face off against all eight Robot Masters before you can fight Wily.

 - Collapsing Lair: Twice.
-Firstly, Wily's tank, the setting for the Mega Man 5 Robot masters, starts blowing up after the second battle with Ballade, forcing you to escape.
-Then, Wily's spaceship starts to explode after the final battle, though this time Mega Man escapes in a cutscene.
+Firstly, the Wily Station, the lair of the Mega Man 5 Robot Masters, starts blowing up after the second battle with Ballade, forcing you to escape.
+Then, the Wily Battleship starts to explode after the final battle, though this time Mega Man escapes in a cutscene.

-- Collection Sidequest: The Mega Man 4 stages have an optional sidequest to collect the letters "B E A T" to gain access to Beat.
-With the Mega Man 5 stages however, collecting the letters "W I L Y" is required in order to access the second battle with Ballade.
+- Collection Sidequest: The first four stages have an optional sidequest to collect the letters "B E A T" to gain access to Beat.
+With the Wily Station stages however, collecting the letters "W I L Y" is required in order to access the second battle with Ballade.

-- Degraded Boss: Miniature versions of the final Wily Machine from the previous Game Boy game appear in the final stage as a Smash Mook-type enemy.
+- Degraded Boss: Press'n, miniature versions of the Wily Machine from the previous Game Boy game, appear in the final stage as a Smash Mook-type enemy.

-- Heroic Sacrifice: Ballade comes to repent working for Dr. Wily, and blows himself up in the game's climax to allow Mega Man to escape Wily's exploding ship.
+- Heroic Sacrifice: Ballade comes to repent working for Dr. Wily, and blows himself up in the game's climax to allow Mega Man to escape Wily's exploding spaceship.

 - Humongous Mecha: Instead of a Wily Machine, Wily fights you using the "Wily Robo Iron Golem", one of these - built in his own image, of course.

-- Mega Man Is Charging Up And Firing!: At the end of the Intro trailer
+- Mega Man Is Charging Up And Firing At You!: At the end of the intro cutscene.

 - Rearrange the Song: As per tradition, the Robot Master stages and boss fights use rearranged versions of the corresponding music from their games (though the Mega Man 4 boss theme is heavily rearranged and barely recognisible).
 Unlike the previous three gamesnote however, Ballade and Dr. Wily have their own boss battle themes.